dariozanca/FixaTons/README.md

 A collection of Human FixationsDatasets and Metrics for Scanpath Similarity

 ## Citations
-If you intend to use this collection of dataset for your research, please cite the technical report
+If you intend to use this collection of datasets on your research, please cite the technical report

 - FixaTons technical report: LINK